neftjs/neft/index.coffee.md

 **Colored console**

-Simply to use and good looking logger used to log `info`, `warn`, `error` messages and functions processing times.
+Simple to use and good looking logger used to log informations, warnings, error messages and functions processing times.

-Built to be easily implemented for the standard console output and for browsers.
+All logs are removed for the *release* mode.

-All loggs are removing for the *release* mode.
+Access it with:
 ```
 var log = require('log');
 ```